Kate Middleton’s brother James announces his and fiancée Alizée Thevenet’s exciting news

-The Duchess of Cambridge ’s younger brother announced exciting news on Friday.
+The Duchess of Cambridge’s younger brother announced exciting news on Friday.
 James Middleton revealed on his Instagram that he and fiancée Alizée Thevenet have purchased a new house together!

 “I think buying a house is up there with one of the most stressful experiences in my life 😅🏡🐾,” Prince George’s uncle captioned photos of Alizée and their dogs.